13 MIN READ

 Key Learnings

 • High pH soils are typically found in areas with eroded topsoil and topography changes.
 In those situations, it can be difficult to compare yield potential between neutral and high pH areas of the field.
-Growers need to keep this in mind while making yield comparisons on their own farm.
+Producers should keep this in mind while making yield comparisons on their own farm.

 • The importance of selecting a product able to tolerate high pH soils varies based on the proportion of high pH soil acres in each field and the pH range within each field.